AidenJohnston/CSCE1015/README.md

-##Cool Things Youve Done with ChatGPT >> README.md
+## EUID
-echo ##Cool Things Youve Done with ChatGPT
+aj0986
-##Cool thing you have done with ChatGPT
+## Cool Things you have done with ChatGPT
-Trained a deep leaning model for judging DCI Shows
+It helped me create a deep learning model for judging DCI Shows